Providing the best start to education

 Mental Health and Wellbeing

-Wellbeing Champions to create a whole school wellbeing calendar for both pupils and staff.
+Ensure wellbeing continues to be implemented across the school for both pupils and staff.

 Annual review of all GDPR policies and procedures in school.